omarreis/FiremonkeySensorFusion/README.md

         ....
         ...

 * On FormActivate: Start sensors.
-For Android, you have to ask permission to use the sensors first and start when permissions are granted.
+For Android, you have to ask permission to use the sensors and start when permissions are granted.
+On iOS starting sensors from FormActivate didn't work.
+Instead I started from a timer.
+Note that the sample application doesn't start the sensors this way.
+User have to manually start using using the checkbox.

       procedure TfrmMain.timerStartSensorsiOSTimer(Sender: TObject);  // iOS deferred start timer begin
         fMagAccelFusion.StartStopSensors({bStart:} true );  //start ios sensor feed